 Based on this information, you can made corrections to data in One Identity Manager and transfer them to the connected target systems.
 The integrated report function in One Identity Manager can be used to provide information for the appropriate tests.

 To use the identity audit function

-• In the Designer, set the "QER | ComplianceCheck" configuration parameter.
+• In the Designer, set the QER | ComplianceCheck configuration parameter and compile the database.